the-pfg/XGBoost-SIMEX-Comparison/README.md

 2 - Both datasets agree there is no logging / intact\
 3 - XGB classifies as intact within a SIMEX polygon\
 4 - XGB classifies as logged outside of a SIMEX polygon\
-5 - XGB classifies as burned withing a SIMEX polygon\
+5 - XGB classifies as burned within a SIMEX polygon\
 6 - XGB classifies as burned outside of a SIMEX polygon

-#### results.csv and Metric Graphs
+#### results.csv and Comparison Metric Graphs
 The `results.csv` file appears in the OUTPUTS folder and contains all comparison metrics seen in the python console output for each year.
 The comparison metric graphs are simple line plots displaying the comparison metrics over time.
 The graphs will only appear correctly if more than one year is analyzed.